Hurricane Melissa Relief.

 The day after my first national TV interview, I was invited back for a second live segment with NewsNation, this time as Hurricane Melissa made landfall in Jamaica.
 I joined live from Kingston to share what was unfolding on the ground, from power outages and sandbags to emotional resilience and real-time readiness.

-• Conditions on the ground: wind, rain, and power cuts
+Conditions on the ground: wind, rain, and power cuts

-• “This one hits different”, my fiancé’s take
+“This one hits different” — my fiancé’s take

-• The quiet crisis: infrastructure and resilience
+The quiet crisis of infrastructure and resilience

-Interview by: Marni Hughes, NewsNation
+Interview by Marni Hughes, NewsNation

 “Well done Natalie, we’re proud of you.
 Continue to stay safe!”